simplepie/simplepie/README.markdown

 The main development happens in branch `v1.x`.
 Please create your pull requests primarily against this branch.

-The branch `v1.7` may receive backport of features and security fixes (if possible).
+The branch `v1.7` may receive backport of features, bug fixes and security fixes (if possible).
 It will become end of life if [WordPress drops support for PHP 5.6](https://wordpress.org/about/requirements/).

 Authors and contributors